CoreText/PSPad-EditText/README.md

 Some text editing enhancements and a bit more...

 Place the _EditText.vbs_ file into _PSPad/Script/VBScript/_ direcotry.<br />
-Before use, check out your _KeyMap.INI_ , because some of keybindings will overlap one.
+Before use, check out your _KeyMap.INI_ , because some of keybindings will overlap ones.

 ### Some functions